The Higgins Method

 The Magic Brushpile is not a scenting drill.
 We don’t want to use scent here.
 The Magic Brushpile simulates a hunt where the handler has complete control of the situation.
 This control includes, when birds fly, if they’re shot or not, where they land, etc. The purpose of the Magic Brushpile is to show the dog that we are important and possess a skill he does not (we can consistently catch the prey).
 When he is steady, we bring the kill back to him and share it.
 He learns that cooperation leads to success.

 For the pup, steadiness (success) learned at the MBP is associated to the hunting field.
-“Stop to Flush w/Payoff” (see vocabulary) reinforces previous understanding that being steady leads to success.
+It’s time to add scent back into the scenario.
 Pup (pointing dogs) learns to be steady on scented birds using Higgins Remote Releasers then loose birds.
 Learns to manage moving birds & handle for the shooter.